dyan-dy/dyan-dy.github.io/_pages/about.md

 Thanks to the great opportunities offered by [Copenhagen Legal Tech Lab](https://jura.ku.dk/legaltechlab/) and [KU Lighthouse](https://lighthouse.ku.dk/), our team ranked first for two consecutive years in the hackathon events.
 By incorporating multi-dimensional perspectives from Legal Compliance, Financial Instruments, Regional Policies, and Cutting-edge Technology, we provided innovative solutions in the fields of Decentralized Finance and Sustainable Development.

 Drawing on my interdisciplinary background, I am aware of Transplatform Knowledge Production, and value the significance of Epistemic Pluralism and Global South Epistemologies.
-To put this into practice, I am glad to leverage my personal experience and resources to voluntarily help junior students, especially those from underprivileged groups (e.g., students from underdeveloped areas, non-upper class backgrounds, or those with impairments and accessible needs, etc.), to overcome information and skill gaps, as well as cultural and language barriers.
+To put this into practice, I am glad to leverage my personal experience and resources to voluntarily help junior students, especially those from underprivileged groups, to overcome information/skill gaps and cultural/language barriers.

 <!-- Drawing on my interdisciplinary background, I value the significance of Epistemic Pluralism, which encompasses concepts such as Decoloniality, Multilingualism, Pluriversality, Transcultural/Transregional/Transorganizational/Transplatform Knowledge Production, and Global South Epistemologies.  -->